IHP Research & Engagement Fund Mini Grants

 Proposals accepted on a rolling basis

 We are pleased to invite mini grant proposals for the Inclusive History Project’s Research & Engagement Fund.
-Through this funding program, we invite people across the University of Michigan’s three campuses to join our efforts to develop deeper knowledge of U-M’s history through a diversity, equity, and inclusion (DEI) lens and to engage partners and audiences both on and off our campuses.
+Through this funding program, we invite people across the University of Michigan’s three campuses to join our efforts to develop deeper knowledge of U-M’s history through an inclusive lens and to engage partners and audiences both on and off our campuses.

 Mini grants are intended for undergraduate and graduate students as well as smaller-scale activities undertaken by faculty, staff, and units.
 Both individuals and collaborative teams are invited to apply.
 As a tri-campus project, the IHP especially encourages collaboration across campuses.